rpa-helpers/electron-java/README.md

 ```

 #### NOTES:

 * If you want the defacto standard behavior, simply don't set java.asyncOptions.
 * If you do provide asyncOptions, be aware that this module will not generate method variants of a given flavor if you don't provide a string value for the corresponding suffix (`asyncSuffix`, `syncSuffix`, `promiseSuffix`).
 In the example above, the application is configured to omit the method variants using node-style async callback functions.
 * If you provide `asyncOptions.promiseSuffix` then you must also set `asyncOptions.promisify` to a function that *promisifies* a node-style async function.
 I.e. the provided function must take as input a function whose last argument is a node callback function, and it must return an equivalent promise-returning function.
 Several Promises/A+ libraries provide such functions, but it may be necessary to provide a wrapper function.
 See `testHelpers.js` for an example.
+* For `promisify` implementation, if you are using Node.js version 8.0.0 or newer then `promisify: require('util').promisify` will work out of the box.
+If you need to support and older Node.js version then an implementation needs to be provided, for example, `promisify: require("when/node").lift`
 * If you provide `asyncOptions.promisify` then you must provide a *non-empty* string for `asyncOptions.promiseSuffix`.
 * Either (but not both) `asyncSuffix` or `syncSuffix` can be the empty string.
 If you want the defacto standard behavior for no suffix on async methods, you must provide an empty string for `asyncSuffix`.
 * We've tested promises with five Promises/A+ implementations.
 See `testHelpers.js` for more information.
 * NOTE: Due to specifics of initialization order, the methods  `java.newInstancePromise`, `java.callMethodPromise`, and `java.callStaticMethodPromise` are not available until the JVM has been created.
 You may need to call some other java method such as `java.import()` to finalize java initialization, or even better, the function `java.ensureJvm()`.

 ##### Special note about the exported module functions `newInstance`, `callMethod`, and `callStaticMethod`.
 These methods come in both async and sync variants.
 If you provide the `promisify` and `promiseSuffix` attributes in asyncOptions then you'll also get the Promises/A+ variant for these three functions.
-However, if you change the defacto
-conventions for the `syncSuffix` (i.e. 'Sync') and/or `asyncSuffix` (i.e. '') it will not affect the naming for these three functions.
+However, if you change the defacto conventions for the `syncSuffix` (i.e. 'Sync') and/or `asyncSuffix` (i.e. '') it will not affect the naming for these three functions.
 I.e. no matter what you specify in asyncOptions, the async variants are named `newInstance`, `callMethod`, and `callStaticMethod`, and the sync variants are named `newInstanceSync`, `callMethodSync`, and `callStaticMethodSync`.

 ## Varargs support

 With v0.5.0 node-java now supports methods with variadic arguments (varargs).
-Prior to v0.5.0,
-a javascript call to a Java varargs method had to construct an array of the variadic arguments using `java.newArray()`.
-With v0.5.0 javascript applications can simply use the variadic style.
+Prior to v0.5.0, a JavaScript call to a Java varargs method had to construct an array of the variadic arguments using `java.newArray()`.
+With v0.5.0 JavaScript applications can simply use the variadic style.

 In most cases it is still acceptable to use `java.newArray()`.
-But it is now possible to pass a plain javascript array, or use the variadic style.
+But it is now possible to pass a plain JavaScript array, or use the variadic style.
 For example, consider these snippets from the unit test file `test/varargs-test.js`:

 ```
     test.equal(Test.staticVarargsSync(5, 'a', 'b', 'c'), '5abc');